sy-harabi/sy-harabi.github.io/_posts/2024-05-12-automating-base-planning-in-screeps.md

 7. **Position Labs**: Identify 10 suitable tiles meeting specific criteria, ensuring that there are two source labs within range 2 of every other lab.

 8. **Establish Infrastructure**: Lay down roads from storage to energy sources and minerals.
-Place a container and a link at each source, and a container and an extractor at the mineral deposit.
+Place a container and a link at each source, and a container and an extractor at the mineral.

 9. **Optimize Ramparts**: Utilize the minimum cut algorithm to determine optimal rampart positions, then connect them with roads.